-Instructors - For the purpose of this Manual, the term "Instructor" denotes anybody designated by the Dojocho to lead training.
+Instructors - For the purpose of this Manual, the term "Instructor" denotes anybody designated by the Dojocho to lead training7.
 The Dojocho is also the "Chief Instructor".
 Normally, Instructors will be Yudansha Members (Shodan or above) but exceptionally Mudansha may be designated to lead specific training sessions by the Dojocho.
 The Dojocho sets the teaching assignments among Instructors taking into consideration various factors such as the curriculum as well as Instructor experience and availability.
-Instructors from outside the Dojo (non-Members) may be invited with agreement of the Dojocho to lead training.

-3 See CAF website for details of the Examination Committee and its role (https://canadianaikidofederation.ca/)
+6 See CAF website for details of the Examination Committee and its role (https://canadianaikidofederation.ca/)